MichaelLangbein/tdl2/backend/data/wiki/programming/purescript.md

 Spago commands:

-- repl
+- `repl`
-- test
+- `test`
-- run
+- `run`
+  - doesn't always have to be `src/Main.purs`: you can `spago run --main Test.Random` ... just make sure that this module contains a `main` function.
-- build: creates es-modules
+- `build`: creates es-modules
-- bundle-app: creates one index.js with dead-code-elimination.
+- `bundle-app`: creates one index.js with dead-code-elimination.

 ## Scopes